BakxY/DiscordApexBotJS/docs/MAIN.md

 To use the discord API i use the discord.js package in npm.
 The website for this package can be found [here](https://discord.js.org/).
 The API key for this API can be placed in `resources/tokens/DISCORD_TOKEN.txt`.
 The documentation for the package can be found [here](https://discord.js.org/#/docs/discord.js/stable/general/welcome).
 The GitHub repo for this project can be found [here](https://github.com/discordjs/discord.js).

 ## 4. Brackets
+The rules for brackets don't have to be strictly enforced.
+It is important that a bracket and its positioning has a reason.
+If a bracket is split up please look that it is correctly indented.

 ### 4.1 Curly bracket `{}`
+If a function is defined the curly brackets need to go onto the next line after the declaration of the function.
+This is the same for any for, while loops and any if's or switches.
+If a curly bracket is needed like in this case `const getFiles = (dir: string, suffix: string): string[] => {`, it is ok to put the bracket on the same line because it provides a better syntax.

 ### 4.2 Normal bracket `()`
+It is preferred not to split any normal brackets, but if it provides cleaner code, it is acceptable.

 ### 4.3 Square brackets `[]`
+It is preferred not to split any square brackets, but if it provides cleaner code, it is acceptable.

 ## 5. Comments
+Any code that is not understandable for a person with knowledge of the programming language in less that 10 second, it needs to be commented.
+I use the better comments extension for VS code, to provide colored comments.
+If you need to comment out code for debugging, either remove the code as a whole or comment is back in before a commit or pull request.

 ## 6. Lööps
+Loops without a fixed end need to be avoided at all costs.
+A `while(true)` loop is not allowed at all.
+For loops are ok if the have a clear exit point.
+For example the for loops used to loop the API requests.

 ## 7. Logs
+Logs provide better insights on what is going on for the user.
+So if anything important happens it should be logged.
+This is mostly done for errors and failed commands.

 ### 7.1 CLI
+When logging to the cli use `consol.XXXXX()`.
+The `XXXXX` can be replaced with some keywords, you can use `log`, `error`, `warn` and some more.
+The log message should be short and understandable for the regular user.

 ### 7.2 File
+File logging is not yet implemented.

 ## 8. Imports

 ## 9. Issues
+Issues are very simple to handle and don't have any special rules.
+Just follow the template given.

 ## 10. Commit messages
+Any commit messages should represent the content of the commit.
+Don't commit all changes at once, if you worked on multiple projects.
+Make a commit for each project.

 ## 11. Pull requests
+A pull request title need to summarize all the changes of a branch to main.
+The message text should list all changes and/or features.
+If the project had very difficult aspects, add any sources that might help maintain the code.

 ## 12. Docs
 https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet